ApiradeeH/ApiradeeH/README.md

 Check out my portfolio to get to know me better! 📂 [Portfolio](https://apiradee-haeusler.netlify.app/)

-### Current Project 🌼
+### Latest Project 🌼

-I'm currently collaborating with my team on **Bloom Express**, a web project that you can explore here:
+I collaborated with my team on **Bloom Express**, a web project that you can visit live here:
 🌐 [Bloom Express](https://bloom-express.onrender.com)

-Explore our code on:
+Feel free to explore our code on:
 🔗 [GitHub](https://github.com/BloomExpress/bloom-express)
 <br>
 <br>